 No dog is completely hypoallergenic, but some breeds and mixed breeds can be easier on a person’s allergies than others.

-Check with everyone in the household before you bring a pet in that can cause issues.
+Check with everyone in the household before you introduce a pet that could cause issues.
 Asking someone to “deal with it” is unfair.
-Many people are highly allergic to cats, and some can tolerate them better than others.
+Many people are highly allergic to certain dog breeds, while some can tolerate them better than others.